Current Lab Members

 Dr Yuchunzi (Shego) Wu - currently a postdoctoral researcher at New York University Shanghai

-Dr Gwijde Maegherman - currently an experimental officer at UCL
+Dr Gwijde Maegherman - currently a lecturer at Queen Mary University of London

 Dr Maximilian Paulus - currently a data scientist at Vrije Universiteit Amsterdam

-Dr Dan Kennedy-Higgins - currently a teaching fellow at KCL
+Dr Dan Kennedy-Higgins - currently a senior lecturer at KCL

 Julie Joubert - currently a research assistant at UCL